subhammohanty-sys/Bank-Managment-System/README.md

 Student Bank Application 🏦

-A generic, command-line interface (CLI) banking application built with Python.
-This project simulates basic banking operations such as account creation, deposits, withdrawals, and transaction history logging, using a JSON file for data persistence.
+A CLI (Command Line Interface) based banking system built with Python.
+This application allows users to create accounts, manage their wallet balance, and track transaction history using a local JSON database for persistence.

 📋 Features

+User Authentication:

-User Authentication: Secure Sign-up and Login functionality.
+Secure Sign-up (username uniqueness check).

-Data Persistence: All user data and logs are saved to accounts_db.json, ensuring data remains available after closing the program.
+Login system with password validation.

-Account Management:
+Wallet Management:

-Deposit: Add funds to your wallet.
+Deposit: Add funds to the account.

-Withdraw: Remove funds (with sufficient balance checks).
+Withdraw: Remove funds with overdraft protection (checks for sufficient balance).

 Check Balance: View current available funds.

-Transaction Logs: Detailed "Mini Statement" showing the type of transaction, amount, and timestamp.

-Input Validation: Prevents negative numbers and non-numeric inputs.
+Transaction History:

+Maintains a log of all credits and debits with timestamps.

+"Mini Statement" feature to print logs to the console.

+Data Persistence:

+All user data and logs are saved automatically to accounts_db.json.

+Data remains available even after closing and restarting the program.

-🛠️ Technologies Used
+🛠️ Technology Stack

 Language: Python 3.x

-Database: JSON (File-based storage)

-Libraries: json, os, datetime (Standard Python libraries, no external installs required).
+Storage: JSON (File Handling)

+Modules: os, json, datetime

 🚀 Getting Started

 Prerequisites

-Make sure you have Python installed on your system.
+Ensure you have Python installed on your machine.
 You can check this by running:

 python --version